ani-sh-arma/create_flutter_app/README.md

 - Project Name
 - State Management (none, provider, riverpod, bloc)
 - Routing (none, navigator2, goRouter, autoRoute)
-- Firebase (yes, no)
-- Select firebase services (firestore, auth, storage, messaging) only if firebase is set to true
 - Use flex_color_scheme for theming (yes, no)
 - Create a LocalStorageService using shared prefs (yes, no)
 - Initialize SizeUtils for responsive design (yes, no)